The origins of Helmsley’s unusual angular paths

 - The Physic Garden

 The borders along each of the three garden walls have a different theme.
-The colourful iris border runs along the west facing wall leading to our maple corner and our wildlife pond.
-The nature garden stretches along the north facing wall to the central gate, leading to our shaded garden, whilst the long border runs from one end of the garden to the other.
-This border is east facing and is at its very best in spring with a mix of peonies and spring bulbs.
+The colourful iris border runs along the west facing wall leading to maple corner and the wildlife pond.
+The wildlife garden stretches along the north facing wall to the central gate, leading to the foliage border, whilst the long border runs from one end of the garden to the other.
+East facing, this border is at its best in spring with a mix of peonies and spring bulbs.

-Our famous central border is the Hot Border, packed with glorious colour from July to October and was one of the locations for the filming of The Secret Garden in 2018.
-Our lawns link this patchwork of vibrant planting, giving restful areas and are a mix of closely cut grass and meadow-like spaces with colourful bulbs and annuals changing throughout the seasons.
+Double herbaceous borders run the length of the garden and provided one of the locations for the latest film version of The Secret Garden in 2018.
+Lawns link this patchwork of vibrant planting, giving restful areas and are a mix of closely cut grass and meadow-like spaces with colourful bulbs and annuals changing throughout the seasons.

-If you are looking for more information about plants in the garden, please just ask.
-Our volunteers and staff are always ready to help and if someone doesn’t know – they will find someone who does!
-You can also try Candide’s great Plant Finder app to help identify some of the plants in the garden, downloadable here to your phone.
+For more information about plants in the garden, please just ask.
+Volunteers and staff are always ready to help and if someone doesn’t know – they will find someone who does!